Introduction to Digital Innovation

 Innovation is crucial for business organizations to stay competitive in ever changing markets.
-In this course, students learn to understand and apply basic theories behind the processes of technology-based innovation within organizations and their environments, the development of innovation strategies, and the organizational implementation of innovation strategies.
+In this course, you learn to understand and apply basic theories behind the processes of technology-based innovation within organizations and their environments, the development of innovation strategies, and the organizational implementation of innovation strategies.
 Theoretical understanding is applied in a simulation game and real life cases focusing on managerial dilemmas in the management of innovation.

 Business Intelligence and Analytics

-This course offers the handles that are needed to fully deploy the potential of data, and business intelligence & analytics solutions in order to create competitive advantage.
+This course offers you the handles that are needed to fully deploy the potential of data, and business intelligence & analytics solutions in order to create competitive advantage.
 Although the course primarily has a managerial focus, technology will be used primarily to create hands on experience with relevant BI&A technologies.
 Experts from industry and BI&A consultants will share their insights and experience in the weekly workshops.

 New Ways of Working

 We focus on the demands digital technologies put on organizations and society, and on how new ways of working and organizing help adapt to these challenges.
 Topics addressed in this course include, amongst others, workers as digital nomads, expert systems as alternative for legal workers, production done by 3d-printers, peer to peer communities or crowdsourcing.
 They all have advantages and disadvantages over traditional organizational practices and structures.

 The course covers the various implications algorithms have on fundamental values in society dealing with privacy, surveillance, free will, and so on.
 For each implication typically several competing stakeholders are involved with opposing viewpoints, value systems or business models.
 This requires a delicate balancing of interests.
 Ethics deals with finding this balance, with identifying issues and stakeholders, with employing social and legal solution frameworks, and possibly with judging whether some developments are good or bad.

 For more information about each course, visit the study guide.